 Distribution Network.
-Our distribution network provides broad coverage of our target subscriber base in over 120 countries.
+Our distribution network, which includes a large network of dealers, agents and resellers, provides broad coverage of our diverse target subscriber base in over 120 countries.
 We sell our services directly in over 25 countries and on a wholesale basis in over 60 additional countries.